Stacking-dependent magnetic ordering in bilayer ScI$_{2}$: Computational Details

 The thermodynamic stability of the \Sc\ monolayer was assessed by computing the formation energy with respect to its constituent elements.
 We performed classical Monte Carlo simulations to investigate the thermo-magnetic properties of bilayer $ScI_{2}$ configurations.
-The simulations were carried out on square lattices of linear dimensions $L = 30, 40, 50, 60, 70, 80, 100, 120, 140, 160$ and $200$, with periodic boundary conditions applied along the in-plane directions.
+The simulations were carried out on square computational grid of linear dimensions $L = 30, 40, 50, 60, 70, 80, 100, 120, 140, 160$ and $200$, with periodic boundary conditions applied along the in-plane directions.
+Although bilayer ScI$_2$ possesses an intrinsic hexagonal lattice geometry, the Monte Carlo simulations were implemented on a square computational grid by selectively assigning the appropriate nearest- and next-nearest-neighbor interactions to preserve the original hexagonal coordination and exchange topology, following the standard mapping procedure commonly used in spin-lattice simulations\cite{Chandra2021JPCS}.
 Spin configurations were updated using the local Metropolis algorithm, where trial moves are accepted with probability, $p = \min \left\{ 1, \exp\left( -\frac{\Delta E}{k_{B}T} \right) \right\}$.
 At each temperature, the system was equilibrated for $5\times10^{4}$ Monte Carlo sweeps per spin (MCSS), followed by an additional $5\times10^{4}$ MCSS over which thermal averages were computed.
 To improve statistical accuracy, all reported quantities were further averaged over $10$ microscopically distinct but macroscopically equivalent realizations.
 The sublayered magnetization i.e. magnetization per spin of the individual layers, is defined as:

 For the ferromagnetic configurations the total magnetization, $m_{t}$, is the order parameter, and is defined as:

 For the antiferromagnetic configuration the staggered magnetization, $m_{s}$, is the order parameter, and is defined as \cite{Matsuura1976:JPSJ}: